AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 ---
 title: Dispatcher in the Cloud
-description: Dispatcher in the Cloud
+description: Learn about Dispatcher tools, the supported Apache modules and the legacy and flexible modes.
 feature: Dispatcher
 exl-id: 6d78026b-687e-434e-b59d-9d101349a707
 ---